ioccc-src/winner/2011/blakely/README.md

 then the 3 will reappear after three time steps.

 As should now be clear, this use of program will attempt to evolve a given setup backwards in time according to the Life rules.
 The resulting grid is clearly not necessarily unique.
 The program will evolve backwards given *any* single command line option.

 When evolving forwards, the code can only be stopped by killing the program.
 In the reverse direction, the code can either be killed, or will stop if it is unable to find a grid that will evolve to the current layout correctly.
-This can be seen with the sample grid t0_3.dat, which evolves backwards by only two time-steps.
+This can be seen with the sample grid [t0_3.dat](t0_3.dat), which evolves backwards by only two time-steps.

 ### Input file format

 The input files must encode a square grid, where a space is a dead cell, and any other character (except a newline) is a living cell.
-Each line must be the same length, and end with a single newline character \n (ASCII 10), including the last line.
-When designing grids, it may help to type full-stops in place of spaces, and do a global replace afterwards.
+Each line must be the same length, and end with a single newline character `\n` (ASCII 10), including the last line.
+When designing grids, it may help to type full-stops (dots) in place of spaces, and do a global replace afterwards.
 Any deviation from this format will cause errors in the output.

 ### Limitations